Arize-ai/openinference/js/examples/next-openai-telemetry-app/README.md

 1. Set the required OpenAI environment variable as the token value as shown [the example env file](./.env.local.example) but in a new file called `.env.local`.
    - The `OTEL_EXPORTER_OTLP_ENDPOINT` does not need to be adjusted in order to send traces to a local instance of [Arize-Phoenix](https://github.com/Arize-ai/phoenix).
 2. To run [Arize-Phoenix](https://github.com/Arize-ai/phoenix) locally run `docker run -p 6006:6006 -i -t arizephoenix/phoenix`
-3. `pnpm install` to install the required dependencies.
+3. `pnpm install --frozen-lockfile --ignore-workspace` to install the required dependencies.
-4. `pnpm dev` to launch the development server.
+4. `pnpm run dev` to launch the development server.

 Whether running locally or with docker both [Arize-Phoenix](https://github.com/Arize-ai/phoenix) and the example app will be available at: